LCD and Viewfinder

 Canon M6 has a Tilting 3 LCD screen with a resolution of 1,040k dots.
 Both the screen size and the screen resolution is up to the standards of this class.

 type, so you can change the settings and set the focus point with your fingertips.
 For those of you who loves shooting self portraits or group photos, Canon M6 will make your life easier with its Selfie friendly

 M6 doesn't have a built-in viewfinder but an optional external viewfinder is available.
 Lack of a viewfinder can be problematic especially under strong light where visibility of LCD screens goes down dramatically.
-If you need a Mirrorless camera with a built-in viewfinder in a similar price range, consider Olympus OM-D E-M10 II (Compare) or Canon EOS M5 (Compare).
+If you need a Mirrorless camera with a built-in viewfinder in a similar price range, consider Sony Alpha A7 II (Compare) or Canon EOS RP (Compare).
 If the price is not an issue, take a look at our Top Rated Cameras with Viewfinders.

 Max Shutter speed

 Canon M6 can shoot continuously at max speed of 9.0 fps

 and has max shutter speed of 1/4000 sec

 M6 has a built-in flash, and it also has a flash shoe to mount your external flashes too.